vignettes/anglemania_tutorial.Rmd

 upset(upsetr_df, text.scale = 2)

 Overlap of selected genes.
 Additionally, we check the overlap of the anglemania genes with the HVGs.
-About 33 of the 306 anglemania genes are also found in the top 300 HVGs, and about 179 of the 306 anglemania genes are also found in the top 2000 HVGs.
+About 211 of the 2000 anglemania genes are also found in the top 500 HVGs, and 822 of the 2000 anglemania genes are also found in the top 2000 HVGs.

-When using Seurat, the easiest approach is to create an SCE from the counts and metadata of the SeuratObject and then run anglemania on it and optionally save those genes as the VariableFeatures of the SeuratObject.
+Now you can just use the anglemania genes for other integration algorithms.
+When using Seurat, the easiest approach is to create an SCE from the counts and metadata of the SeuratObject, then run anglemania on it and save those genes as the VariableFeatures of the SeuratObject.

 se <- CreateSeuratObject(